People and Organizations

 Example:

-Rembrandt was buried after his death in 1669 at the location of Westerkerk.
+Rembrandt was buried some time after he died in 1669 at the location of Westerkerk.

 {